 What is CluedUpp?

-CluedUpp is an app-based murder mystery detective game that’s like Clue (called Cluedo in the UK) crossed with Pokemon Go.
-Using your smart phone’s GPS signal and map, you explore your city, solve riddles, and interview witnesses to figure out who committed the crime.
+CluedUpp is an app-based mystery detective game that’s like Clue (called Cluedo in the UK) crossed with Pokemon Go.
+Using your smart phone’s GPS signal and map, you explore your city, solve riddles, and interview witnesses to solve the mystery.

-You know that one of the witnesses is the murderer – but whodunnit?
+You know that one of the witnesses did it – but whodunnit?

 Each mystery revolves around a different theme.
 Our was called ‘Sneaky Finders’ set in the 1920s with a Peaky Blinders theme.